frankhaugen/StarConflictsRevolt/DesignDocs/DESIGN.md

 ## 📘 Overview

 A turn-based 4X strategy game inspired by *Star Wars: Rebellion*.
-Written in C#/.NET, with a backend using Aspire, SignalR, and RavenDB, and a modern Bliss/Veldrid-powered desktop client.
+Written in C#/.NET, with a backend using Aspire, SignalR, and RavenDB, and a modern Blazor web client.

 ---